You need permission to run an electric vehicle charging cable across a public footway (path).

 - Either outside of a resident permit zone, or with a valid permit within a resident permit zone

 - Is the nearest public charge point facility more than a 5-minute walk (approx. 400m) from your property?
+Having an existing public charge point near to your property may result in an automatic refusal of your application.
 Alternatively, do you or someone in your household hold a valid blue badge and regularly use the EV?

 - Do you hold a valid and up-to-date electrical testing certificate for your property (less than 10 years old)?